Diyckstra/terraform-provider-deyckstra/website/docs/r/route.md

 Creates a routing table entry (a route) in a VPC routing table.

-~> **Note on route tables and routes:** Terraform currently provides both a standalone route resource and a [`aws_route_table`][tf-route-table] resource with routes defined in-line.
+~> **Note on route tables and routes:** Terraform currently provides both a standalone route resource and a [`aws_route_table`](route-table.md) resource with routes defined in-line.
 At this time you cannot use a route table with in-line routes in conjunction with any route resources.
 Doing so will cause a conflict of rule settings and will overwrite rules.

 ## Example Usage